When I saw the visual for the “Pine Program,” I flinched a little. Because that Kazutaro… is playing a tachiyaku (male role)?!

 I only knew that the casts would swap roles, and without thinking too hard I cheerfully bought tickets thinking, “Of course I’m seeing both!!”
 But once the visuals were actually released… I realized my imagination had been lacking.
 Half excitement, half nerves.
 Actually, maybe the nerves are winning.

-It was back in 1953 that Sonezaki Shinju was first born as a new kabuki work.
+It was back in 1953 that Sonezaki Shinjū was first born as a new kabuki work.
 And now, 73 years later (!!), it’s being revived with a fresh interpretation — so naturally I want to see it.
-Honestly, with Nakamura Kazutaro and Onoe Ukon together, seeing it felt automatic.
+Honestly, with Kazutaro Nakamura and Ukon Onoe together, seeing it felt automatic.
 I clicked “buy” without a second thought 🎫

-With the success of the film Kokuho (National Treasure) too, I imagine quite a few people are now curious about Sonezaki Shinju.
+With the success of the film Kokuho (National Treasure) too, I imagine quite a few people are now curious about Sonezaki Shinjū.

 When I bought the tickets I wasn’t thinking about any of this.
 “Oh, they’re swapping casts?
 Okay okay, I’ll take both!” was basically my mood.